bluechristopher/practical_exercises/Student Created Tasks/[2D List] Image Processing.md

-# Task 1: Image Processing with Pixel Data (Larger Image)
+# Task 1: Image Processing

 You are provided with a text file (`image.txt`) containing the RGB values of a coloured image.
 The pixel data is stored in a 2D array format where each element represents a pixel's colour using a tuple of three integers (R, G, B).
 Your task is to read the pixel data, store it in a 2D list, and then perform various image processing operations.